Addressing Mental Health in Corporate Settings

 Her holistic approach to corporate wellness not only fosters a culture of health and engagement among employees but also supports organizations in achieving their most ambitious wellness goals.

-Kathie's Coaching and Consulting reflects her passion for empowering HR directors and aspiring corporate wellness leaders to create thriving workplace environments through strategic wellness programs and employee engagement.
+Kathie's Coaching and Consulting reflects her passion for empowering HR directors and aspiring corporate leaders to create thriving workplace environments through strategic wellness programs and employee engagement.

-Kathie Owen, Corporate Wellness Professional since 2012 (Our Story)
+Kathie Owen, Corporate Wellness Consultant since 2012 (Our Story)

 Read More Corporate Wellness Articles Here